-- Policy 23.B.1.
-Preserve and enhance existing single-family residential uses. - Action 23.B.1.a.
+Policy 23.B.1.
+Preserve and enhance existing single-family residential uses.

+- Action 23.B.1.a.
 Future residential development in community areas shall have a minimum lot size of 15,000 sq. ft. except for areas adjacent to existing development with lot sizes of 7,500-10,000 square feet, where the minimum lot size may be 10,000 square feet if individual septic disposal systems are not required. - Action 23.B.1.b.
-Provide adequate private open space in all residential areas and developments.

-- Action 23.B.1.c.
-Require higher-density residential development to be compatible with the surrounding area and to provide sufficient open space. - Policy 23.B.2.
+Provide adequate private open space in all residential areas and developments. - Action 23.B.1.c.
+Require higher-density residential development to be compatible with the surrounding area and to provide sufficient open space. - Action 23.B.1.d.
+Prohibit not-owner occupied short-term rentals (see Chapter 25) in the Long Valley Planning Area. - Policy 23.B.2.
 A mix of land uses (e.g., commercial and residential) may be allowed provided they do not adversely affect the rural residential character of the surrounding area. - Action 23.B.2.a.
 Require adequate buffering (e.g., landscaping, physical barriers) to protect residential areas from non-residential, incompatible land uses. - Action 23.B.2.b.
 Encourage the development of higher-density development within walking distance of the commercial area in Crowley Lake/Hilton Creek.